 Reliance buys majority stake in online pharmacy Netmeds for $83 mln

-BENGALURU Aug 19 (Reuters) - Reliance Industries Ltd RELI.NS has acquired a majority stake in online pharmacy Netmeds for about 6.2 billion rupees ($83.08 million) in cash, days after e-commerce giant Amazon.com Inc AMZN.O launched an online drug sales service in India.
+BENGALURU, Aug 19 (Reuters) - India's Reliance Industries Ltd RELI.NS has bought a majority stake in online pharmacy Netmeds for 6.2 billion rupees ($83 million), facing up to Amazon.com in the competition for the country's fast-expanding online drug market.

-The oil-to-telecoms conglomerate said late on Tuesday its investment represents about 60% holding in Vitalic Health Pvt.
-Ltd. and 100% direct ownership of its subsidiaries.

-Vitalic and its subsidiaries, collectively known as Netmeds, were incorporated in 2015.
-Netmeds is a licensed e-pharma portal that offers authenticated prescription and over the counter (OTC) medicine along with other health products in India.
+The deal will give the oil-to-telecoms conglomerate a 60% stake in Netmeds, which sells both over-the-counter medication and more than 70,000 prescriptions drugs, Reliance said late on Tuesday.

+It also follows Amazon's move last week to start online drug sales in Bengaluru, and comes amid intensifying competition in India's e-commerce sector, which also includes Walmart's WMT.N Flipkart and a range of smaller players.

 ($1 = 74.6230 Indian rupees)

+UPDATE 1-Reliance in talks to buy online furniture retail, milk delivery startups - report

-(Reporting by Bhargav Acharya and Anirudh Saligrama in Bengaluru; Editing by Shinjini Ganguli)
+(Reporting by Nivedita Bhattacharjee, Sachin Ravikumar, Bhargav Acharya and Anirudh Saligrama in Bengaluru; Editing by Shinjini Ganguli and Aditya Soni)

 ((Bhargav.Acharya@thomsonreuters.com; Outside U.S. +918061822589; Reuters Messaging: Bhargav.Acharya.thomsonreuters.com@reuters.net))